ARTICLE CATEGORIES

 6. Because your greens have partially frozen they will remain frozen individually so you can remove smaller portions from the larger bag as needed for smoothies, smoothie packets, omelets, or other dishes.

 Basil – Use the Ziploc® method above or use a Gladware® container in the portions needed for your favorite recipes such as pesto, salsa, or sauce.
+Frozen basil will darken and soften, so it is best used in cooked dishes or blended recipes rather than as a fresh garnish.

-Chives, cilantro, dill, mint, parsley, rosemary, and thyme – I store them in ½ cup or 1 cup sizes to allow me to make pestos and sauces in single or double servings very easily.
+Chives, cilantro, dill, mint, parsley, rosemary, and thyme – I store them in ½-cup or 1-cup sizes to allow me to make pestos and sauces in single or double servings very easily.
 I will coarsely chop most of these herbs except Italian parsley.
 Any herbs that tend to have fine foliage will easily be packed into a container for the freezer without needing to chop too much.
 Include portion size on your label as well as content and date for your convenience later.

 Other herbs that freeze well include thyme, rosemary, mint, and others.
 They just need to have the edible foliage stripped from the branches before freezing.
 That way you're only preserving the edible, usable parts of the herb and it's ready to use right out of the freezer in your final products.